juristr/juristr.github.com/_posts/2017-06-13-new-enhanced-ngIf-and-ngFor.md

 }
 ```

+Check out my Egghead video lesson on how to leverage the new `else` clause in the `*ngIf` together with the `async` pipe for creating a loading indicator.

+{% assign lesson_url = "lessons/show-a-loading-indicator-in-angular-using-ngif-else-the-as-keyword-and-the-async-pipe" %}
+{% assign lesson_img = "/blog/assets/imgs/egghead-loading-indicator.png" %}
+{% include egghead.html %}

 ## Conclusion

 These two additions to the `ngIf` and `ngFor` directives makes working with Observables directly within the templates a lot easier and more convenient.